 Phase 3 of the Content Collaboratives is also focusing on the development of assessment literacy tools and resources focused on the assessment knowledge and skills educators to need to cultivate in order to effectively and strategically use assessment information to support student learning.

-CDE requests your guidance and feedback on the draft Comprehensive Assessment System Framework which will be used to codify and communicate assessment terminology, functions, purposes and uses for Colorado educators.
+The Comprehensive Assessment System Framework has been drafted and we would like your feedback on this resource.
+The Framework will be used to codify and communicate assessment terminology, functions, purposes and uses for Colorado educators.
 The finalized framework will also drive the development of assessment literacy professional learning resources.
-A PDF of the framework along with a brief video presentation of the framework can be accessed at: www.coloradoplc.org/assessment.
-Once you have reviewed the framework and corresponding presentation, please submit your feedback via this link: https://www.surveymonkey.com/s/TGC536B by Friday, Nov.
-14.

 CDE is working in active and appreciative partnership with the Colorado Community College System, the National Center for Research on Evaluation, Standards, & Student Testing at UCLA, the Center for Educational Testing and Evaluation at the University of Kansas, the National Center for the Improvement of Educational Assessment, Inc., and the Colorado Education Initiative to support the development and implementation of the Colorado Content Collaboratives.
 The Colorado Content Collaboratives are supported, in part, by Colorado’s Race to the Top Program.